dingmin0313/docs-site/docs/guides/zlux-example-server.md

 - sample-app: A simple app showing how a zLUX App frontend (Angular) component can communicate with an App backend (REST) component.

 #### Deploy example
+(what is the relationship between Deploy example and 7.
+Connect in a browser?)
 ```
 // All paths relative to zlux-example-server/js or zlux-example-server/bin
 // In real installations, these values will be configured during the install.